dgelessus/NAGUS/docs/uru/protocol.rst

 DIRTSAND also times out inactive clients similarly, but it understands any client message as a keepalive and doesn't require ping messages specifically.
-..
-TODO What does Cyan's server software do?
+(TODO: What does Cyan's server software do?)

 All ping request/reply messages use message type number 0.
 The exact format of the messages differs between server types,